This post may include affiliate links. Thank you for your support.

 • Steak – Use either skirt or flank steak because this cut of beef soaks up the sauce exquisitely well, giving you more flavor in each bite.

 • Substitution: While chimichurri sauce is especially delicious with robust beefy steaks, it’s also great paired with other proteins, such as chicken, turkey, seafood/fish, pork, and vegetables!
-(See a list of the best beef for chimichurri steak here or simply scroll down.)

-• Optional Spices – Make your steak as flavorful as you like, adding as many dried spices as you want: Cumin, Smoked Paprika, Ground Coriander, Garlic Powder, or Onion Powder.
+• Optional Spices – Make your steak as flavorful as you like, adding as many dried spices as you want: cumin, smoked paprika, ground coriander, garlic powder, or onion powder.

-How to make chimichurri recipe for steak
+how to make chimichurri steak sauce

 This homemade chimichurri recipe is easy and totally fuss-free!
 Here’s how to make it: